18D070001/Heart_sound_classification/README.md

 - There is a tradeoff between sensitivity and specificity depending on the threshold for classification.

--- for better accuracy, first one may use [springer segmentation code](https://github.com/davidspringer/Springer-Segmentation-Code) to segment and get the location of S1/ S2 and use this model.
+**for better accuracy, first one may use [springer segmentation code](https://github.com/davidspringer/Springer-Segmentation-Code) to segment and get the location of S1/ S2 and use this model.**